MaryamZohouri/Generative/README.md

 # Generative-AI.
-Work with Large Language Models (LLMs). my sample work about Explorative Analysis and testin ChatGPT and LLMs
+Work with Large Language Models (LLMs). my sample work about Explorative Analysis and testin ChatGPT and LLMs.